-The foregoing paragraph shall apply to employees who work less than 38 hours per week, but such employees shall not be entitled to be paid in addition any allowance prescribed by Clause 28, Part-time, Casual and Temporary Employees, in respect of their employment between midnight on Friday and midnight on Sunday.
+The foregoing paragraph shall apply to employees who work less than 38 hours per week but such employees shall not be entitled to be paid in addition any allowance prescribed by Clause 29, Part-time, Casual and Temporary Employees, in respect of their employment between midnight on Friday and midnight on Sunday.

-- (v) The additional payments prescribed by this clause shall not form part of the employee's ordinary pay for the purposes of this Agreement, except as provided in Clause 29, Annual Leave. - (vi) This clause shall not apply to Nurse Managers classified Grade 4 or above.
+- (v) The additional payments prescribed by this clause shall not form part of the employee's ordinary pay for the purposes of this Agreement, except as provided in Clause 30, Annual Leave. - (vi) This clause shall not apply to Nurse/Midwife Managers classified Grade 4 or above.

-15. FARES AND EXPENSES
+17. FARES AND EXPENSES

-- (i) An employee required to travel in the performance of duty shall be reimbursed first-class fares (including sleeper accommodation) and all reasonable out-of-pocket expenses. - (ii) (a) An employee who is engaged for an indefinite period and who remains in the employment for at least six months shall be reimbursed forward fares from the place of engagement; provided that the distance of normal travel there from to the employment exceeds 40 kilometres. - (b) An employee who is engaged for an indefinite period and who is dismissed within six months for any reason, shall be reimbursed forward fares from the place of engagement; provided that the distance of normal travel there from to the employment exceeds 40 kilometres and shall also be reimbursed return fares to such place of engagement or the employee's immediate destination whichever is the cheaper. - (iii) An employee who is engaged for a definite period and who completes the period of engagement or who is dismissed before completing such period for any reason, shall be reimbursed forward fares from the place of engagement provided that the distance of normal travel there from to the employment exceeds 40 kilometres and shall be reimbursed return fares to such place of engagement or to the employee's immediate destination, whichever is the cheaper. - (iv) Subclauses (ii) and (iii) of this clause shall not apply to nurses travelling to a public hospital for post-graduate training. - Fares within the meaning of this clause shall include only fares incurred in respect of travel within New South Wales. - (vi) An employee who claims reimbursement of fares, pursuant to this clause, shall furnish to the employer, if so required, satisfactory proof that they have not received from another employer reimbursement in respect to those fares.
+- An employee required to travel in the performance of duty shall be reimbursed firstclass fares (including sleeper accommodation) and all reasonable out-of-pocket expenses. - (ii) (a) An employee who is engaged for an indefinite period and who remains in the employment for at least six months shall be reimbursed forward fares from the place of engagement; provided that the distance of normal travel therefrom to the employment exceeds 40 kilometres. - (b) An employee who is engaged for an indefinite period and who is dismissed within six months for any reason, shall be reimbursed forward fares from the place of engagement; provided that the distance of normal travel there from to the employment exceeds 40 kilometres and shall also be reimbursed return fares to such place of engagement or the employee's immediate destination whichever is the cheaper. - (iii) An employee who is engaged for a definite period and who completes the period of engagement or who is dismissed before completing such period for any reason, shall be reimbursed forward fares from the place of engagement provided that the distance of normal travel therefrom to the employment exceeds 40 kilometres and shall be reimbursed return fares to such place of engagement or to the employee's immediate destination, whichever is the cheaper. - (iv) Subclauses (ii) and (iii) of this clause shall not apply to nurses travelling to a midwifery training school to enter upon midwifery training or to nurses travelling to a public hospital for post-graduate training. - (v) Fares within the meaning of this clause shall include only fares incurred in respect of travel within New South Wales. - (vi) An employee who claims reimbursement of fares, pursuant to this clause, shall furnish to the employer, if so required, satisfactory proof that they have not received from another employer reimbursement in respect to those fares.

-16. SPECIAL RATES AND CONDITIONS
+18. SPECIAL RATES AND CONDITIONS